avidadearthur/FindASet/README.md

 * Different playing modes:
 	* Learning
 	* Find 10 sets
 	* Find all sets

-## UI activities

-Add screenshots

 ## Description
 An in-depth paragraph about your software structure, android versions supported etc.

+### Code
+	• Use a Model: create classes that implement a single abstraction and use instances all over your app (see: “Android Tutorial refactoring”); provide the UML diagram of your model
+	• Make use of the Java and Android API documentation; finding your way through the documentation is one of the goals of this course
+	• Choose the right collections
+	• Make use of lambda expressions
+	• Apply clean code principles: naming of classes, methods and variables should be as selfexplanatory as possible, find and apply design patterns, refactor 	your code (small methods, small classes, …) often
+	• If possible, add something ”special” or “new” (in the sense of: “something where we did not offer an introduction for”) in your app (for instance: a map, an API that makes use of specific hardware in your mobile device, ...)
+### Database
+	short description of the

+### RESTful service
+The app communicatio to the database is done through a RESTful api service and the queries used can be found [here]()

 ## Features:
 ### Register and login
 Add info about the Register and login

 ### Offline vesion
 Add info about the how the credentials cookie works

 ### Online Ranking
 Add info about the how the online ranking works

 ### Three playing modes:
 #### Find Learning